apache/fury-site/docs/json/android.md

 ```

 Compile every non-empty Mixin source with `fory-annotation-processor`.
 The processor emits exact
-R8 rules and any pair-specific target operations that the runtime can use.
+R8 rules and any pair-specific target operations that the built `ForyJson` instance can use.
 Registered codecs,
-effective type codecs, and built-in mappings keep their normal runtime precedence.
+effective type codecs, and built-in mappings keep their normal codec-selection precedence.
 An empty Mixin
 produces no generated output.

 A Mixin may place `JsonValidator` on a public abstract zero-argument `void` method that exactly